aiken-lang/merkle-patricia-forestry/off-chain/README.md

 > With `Item = { key: string|Buffer, value: string|Buffer }`

-You can rapidly bootstrap a new trie from many items using `Trie.fromList`.
-This is convenient for small tries and for rapid prototyping.
-The store is optional, and default to in-memory when omitted.
+Using `Trie. fromList`, you can rapidly bootstrap a new trie from many items.
+This method is convenient for small tries and rapid prototyping.
+The store is optional and defaults to in-memory when omitted.

 ```js
 const trie = await Trie.fromList([